kylep/kytrade/README.md

 Print the value of the portfolio over time
 ```
-kt ps balance-history[PS ID]
+kt ps value-history[PS ID]
 ```

-To create charts from the data, currently the easiest approach is to export the balance history to a CSV file then generate one with Excel or another spreadsheet and charting tool.
+To create charts from the data, currently the easiest approach is to export the value history to a CSV file then generate one with Excel or another spreadsheet and charting tool.

-The `balance-history` command has an optional `--csv` argument, which combined with piping the output to a file can create your csv
+The `value-history` command has an optional `--csv` argument, which combined with piping the output to a file can create your csv
 ```
 mkdir output/